The near-term goal is to ensure that campuswide staffing costs are reduced by $50M (approximately 500 positions).

 GSIs and GSRs.

-Requests for approval to hire beginning 7/1/16 should be sent to the Chancellor, EVCP, Vice Chancellor, Dean, CFO, or University Librarian, as appropriate, with compelling justification via the list of designated approvers.
+Requests for approval to hire should be sent to the Chancellor, EVCP, Vice Chancellor, Dean, CFO, or University Librarian, as appropriate, with compelling justification via the list of designated communicators.
 They will evaluate the justification and decide which requests to approve, and notify the hiring manager of their final decision.

 What is the process for posting staff positions supported either by contract and grant funds or by any funds controlled by faculty (both types of positions are excluded from position control)?